fastrgv/AdaGate/README.md

 ### ShaderFiles
 Several fragment shader files used were downloaded from http://glslsandbox.com/ and put under ./data/.
 All frag. shaders from glslsandbox are under the MIT license (see mit_license.txt).
 Existing comments or any identifying information was retained.
 What follows are acknowledgments for those that were identifyable.

-"Red Planet" from Mahmud Yuldashev <mahmud9935@gmail.com>, and "waterWorldCCNSA3.fs" with a CreativeCommons license, and which seems to be credited to Alexander Alekseev with mods by Mahmud Yuldashev.
+Volcano & "Red Planet" from Mahmud Yuldashev <mahmud9935@gmail.com>, and "waterWorldCCNSA3.fs" with a CreativeCommons license, and which seems to be credited to Alexander Alekseev with mods by Mahmud Yuldashev.

 In order to make any of these usable, I had to modernize them to glsl version 330 specifications, and adapt them to utilize some additional uniforms for input.